-3. Reporting Incidents
+Reporting Incidents

-Safeguarding personally identifiable taxpayer data is of critical importance to retaining the confidence and trust of taxpayers.
-If you believe a data security breach has occurred that affects the confidentiality, integrity, or availability of taxpayer data or the ability for the taxpayer to prepare or file a return, we recommend that you report the incident.
-An incident is a breach involving an unauthorized disclosure, misuse, modification, or destruction of taxpayer data.
-Incident types include the following:
+Safeguarding personally identifiable taxpayer information is of critical importance to retaining the confidence and trust of taxpayers.
+Appropriately handling information security incidents is also very important to retaining the confidence and trust of taxpayers.

+An information security incident is an adverse event or threat of an event that can result in an unauthorized disclosure, misuse, modification, or destruction of taxpayer information.
+If you believe an information security incident has occurred that affects the confidentiality, integrity, or availability of taxpayer data or the ability for the taxpayer to prepare or file a return, you may need to report the incident.
+The following table includes examples of types of incidents.

-Incident Type Description Unauthorized Access A person or computer gains logical or physical access without permission to a network, system, application, data, or other resource.
+INCIDENT TYPE DESCRIPTION Theft Unauthorized removal of computers, data/records on computer media or paper files.
+Loss/Accident Accidental misplacement or loss of computers, data/records on computer media or paper files.
+Unauthorized Access A person or computer gains logical or physical access without permission to a network, system, application, data, or other resource.
 Unauthorized Disclosure/ Usage A person violates disclosure or use policies such as IRC sections 6713 & 7216.
 See Chapter 4, Laws and Regulations, for information on IRC sections 6713 & 7216.
-Theft Unauthorized removal of computers, data/records on computer media or paper files.
-Loss/Accident Accidental misplacement or loss of computers, data/records on computer media or paper files.
-Malicious Code A virus, worm, Trojan horse, or other code-based malicious entity that infects a host.
-Denial of Service An attack that prevents or impairs the authorized use of networks, systems, or applications by exhausting resources.
+Computer System / Network Attack A virus, worm, Trojan horse, or other code-based malicious entity infects a host and causes a problem such as disclosure of sensitive data or denial of services.